 - Sweeper cover + long-off to stop overhit drives.

-Setting power-play fields in Real Cricket 24 is not just defensive; it’s about trapping reckless batters.
+Setting power-play fields in RC 24 is not just defensive; it’s about trapping reckless batters.

 Risk vs Reward: When to Attack or Defend